kallejohan/A-CPP-VISUAL-WORLD-LEARNING-MODEL/README.md

 int y = x + 2;

+in second expression:

-x produces a green hand.
+x produces a green hand on green ground object.

 2 produces an air bubble.

-The addition produces an air bubble.
+The addition produces an new air bubble.
+The first bubble pops.

-The resulting value initializes and forms y on the ground.
+The second bubble initializes and forms y on the ground.

 --------------------------------------------------------------------------------
 Example 9 — Returning by reference